Skip to main content.

 Can any embassy join the Greening Embassies Network?

-The group is open to any embassy, no matter whether the embassy has already implemented many measures or is about to start.
-More important is the commitment to reduce our ecological footprint.
-This network aims to bring together embassies that turn words into action.
+The network is open to all embassies, whether they have already implemented measures or are just starting out.
+What is important is a commitment to reducing our environmental footprint.
+The network aims to bring together embassies that are ready to put their money where their mouth is.

-Introduce eco-friendly habits in your embassy.
-Another nice aspect that we like to highlight is the fact that climate-friendly measures also save money!
-Using less paper while printing or reducing your electricity or water consumption will have a positive impact on the overall expenses.
+Introduce green habits in your embassy.
+One of the things we like to emphasise is that going green also saves money!
+Using less paper when printing or reducing your electricity and water consumption will have a positive impact on your overall expenses.

-Is there a special occasion for the Greening Embassies Network this year?
+Is the Greening Embassies Network organising a special event this year?

 A highlight this year will be World Bicycle Day on 3 June.
-And as with every other event, we will be using our internal brochure "Checklist for Sustainable Events", which was created together with the City of Bern.
+And, as with every other event, we will be using our internal checklist for sustainable events, developed in cooperation with the city of Bern.

 Interview with the Embassy of Costa Rica